cloudflare/workers-rs/examples/memory-discard/README.md

 control was byte-for-byte identical to the discard build except for the single instruction in the trampoline body (zeroing without page release), isolating the effect of the page release itself.

+Note that linear memory itself never shrinks, so address-space-derived limits are unaffected — this is purely a resident-memory win.